patil-shreya/Android-Study-Jams/README.md

 # Application Link & Future Scope :

 The app is currently being used by a limited no. of users.
-You can access the app: [link]
+You can access the app: https://drive.google.com/file/d/1lvrktU4cE8ZAfepgxjRPoRJ-DIuMkrMH/view?usp=sharing

 Once the app is fully functional we plan to add a security to the application to make the notes moe secure.
 We also plan to add the feature to take voice notes.